-Now that Pfizer's COVID-19 vaccine has been authorized for use in children ages 5-11, parents and guardians will decide whether their elementary school kids should get the shot.
+Now that the Pfizer and Moderna COVID-19 vaccines have been authorized for use in children as young as 6 months, parents and guardians will decide whether their kids should get the shot.
 We want parents to have the facts they need to feel safe and confident in their decision to get their children vaccinated.

 Here's what we know about the vaccine's safety for kids: